pingcap/docs-cn/dev/how-to/maintain/identify-slow-queries.md

 * `Request_count`: The number of Coprocessor requests that this statement sends.
 * `Total_keys`: The number of keys that Coprocessor has scanned.
 * `Process_keys`: The number of keys that Coprocessor has processed.
 Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC.
 A great difference between `processed_keys` and `total_keys` indicates that many old versions exist.
-* `DB`: The current database.
-* `Index_ids`: The IDs of the indexes involved in the statement.
-* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, such as Analyze, load variables, etc.; `false` indicates the SQL statement is executed by the user.
-* `Digest`: The fingerprint of the SQL statement.
-* `Memory_max`: Indicates the maximum memory space used during the execution period of this SQL statement (the unit is byte).
-* `Num_cop_tasks`: The number of [cop-tasks](/dev/reference/performance/understanding-the-query-execution-plan.md).
 * `Cop_proc_avg`: The average execution time of cop-tasks.
 * `Cop_proc_p90`: The P90 execution time of cop-tasks.
 * `Cop_proc_max`: The maximum execution time of cop-tasks.